 A ship disappearing from the bottom first is an effect of Earth’s curvature.
 It is not a direct observation of the curve itself.
 We can only directly see the curve from a high altitude, not from near the surface.

 Flat-Earthers present this reality as if it is a dilemma: 1.
 Earth is too big for us to see the curvature, but 2.
 We can see ships go over the curvature.
 It is a false dilemma.
 Ships disappearing from the bottom first is an effect of Earth’s curvature.
 Such an observation is different from directly witnessing the curve itself.

-Observing the curvature of the Earth means directly seeing the curved horizon.
-Directly observing Earth’s curvature is easier if the observer is at a higher position.
-On the other hand, ships going over the horizon is the result of an observation.
+Observing the curvature of the Earth means observing that the surface of Earth is curving.
+Seeing it is easier if the observer is at a higher altitude.
+On the other hand, we can observe ships going over the horizon from close to Earth’s surface.
 Earth’s curvature is the fact inferred from the observation.

 Flat-Earthers like to dismiss the appearance of ships going over the curvature by pointing out that the horizon appears flat.
-They are wrong.
-The two observations require different conditions.
+In reality, these are two different observations that require different conditions.

-Directly observing the curvature is easier if the observer’s position is higher, and taken using a wide-angle camera lens.
-Observing ships going over the horizon is easier if the observer is closer to the surface, and using a long telescope or a telephoto camera lens.
-It is practically impossible to observe Earth’s curvature and a ship going over the curvature at the same time.
+Directly observing the curvature is easier if the observer’s position is higher and taken using a wide-angle camera lens.
+Seeing ships going over the horizon is easier if the observer is closer to the surface and using a long telescope or a telephoto camera lens.
+It is practically impossible to observe both Earth’s curvature and a ship going over the curve simultaneously.